b13/richtextinputfields/README.md

 ```

 Set a `row` value to shrink the height of the rte window to "one line".
 Add a
-`max` value to show a character count and enforce a maximal amoount of characters
+`max` value to show a character count and enforce a maximal amount of characters
 for the field.

 ## Credits